0xpranjal/Web-Scraping/README.md

 # Web-Scraping
-Repository contains python code for web-scraping using BeautifulSoup
+Repository contains codes for a bunch of mini projects for web-scraping using BeautifulSoup.